 We used mBONITA to perform an integrative pathway analysis of three omics datasets generated from RAMOS B cells grown under hypoxic and normoxic conditions, in combination with treatment with the calcineurin inhibitor cyclosporine A (CyA) (Supplementary Table 1).
-The goal of this study was to identify mechanisms by which calcineurin inhibitors modulate oxygen-dependent chemotaxis in human B cells via the transcription factor HIF1A.
-Three levels of omics data were generated – transcriptomics, proteomics, and phosphoproteomics.
-We have previously shown that signaling pathways involved in cytoskeletal rearrangement are dysregulated at the proteomic and phosphoproteomic levels under these experimental conditions 21, 22.
-However, these effects were not apparent at the transcriptomic level either through differential expression analysis (Supplementary Figure 1A-B) or over-representation analysis of differentially expressed genes (Supplementary Figure 1C).
+CyA modulates oxygen-dependent chemotaxis in human B cells via the transcription factor HIF1A.
+Transcriptomics, proteomics, and phosphoproteomics were measured to XXXX.
+Previous analysis of proteomic and phosphoproteomic levels shows modulation of cytoskeletal rearrangement 21, 22.
+However, differentially regulated pathways identified from proteomic and phosphoproteomic analysis were not different at at the transcriptomic level (Supplementary Figure 1A-C).
 These discrepancies suggested that an integrative pathway analysis that took all three levels of available omics data into account would provide more insights into the mechanisms underlying the observed phenotypes of modulated cell migration.
 Datasets were processed as described in the Methods.
 We considered only conditions that were profiled in all three datasets (Supplementary Table 1).
 Preliminary analysis showed that there were significant differences in the number of molecular entities profiled in the three datasets.
 Only 1505 genes were profiled in all three datasets out of a total of 17846 profiled genes (Figure 1A).
 In addition, the measured abundances of these 1505 genes had a low Spearman correlation across datasets even when separated by condition, in line with previous studies (move to discussion), ranging from x-y, pvalue < z (insert values from Jupyter notebook here) (Figure 1B).

-We then performed pathway analysis with mBONITA on the integrated omics datasets and identified pathways modulated in three contrasts (Figure 1C, Supplementary File 1). mBONITA identified that the HIF1-A signaling pathway is dysregulated between samples grown at 1% oxygen without CyA and those grown at 1% oxygen with CyA, and the chemokine signaling pathway is dysregulated between samples grown at 1% oxygen without CyA and those grown at 1% oxygen with CyA.
+We then performed pathway analysis with mBONITA on the combined omics datasets and identified pathways modulated in three contrasts (Figure 1C, Supplementary File 1). mBONITA identified that the HIF1-A signaling pathway is dysregulated between samples grown at 1% oxygen without CyA and those grown at 1% oxygen with CyA, and the chemokine signaling pathway is dysregulated between samples grown at 1% oxygen without CyA and those grown at 1% oxygen with CyA.
 Other modulated pathways include the progesterone-mediated oocyte maturation, oocyte meiosis and breast cancer pathways, all of which include many nodes linked to the MAPK signaling pathway.
 The long-term depression pathway, which includes components of the calcium signaling pathway, is also dysregulated between samples grown at 1% and 19% oxygen without cyclosporine.
 This small list of pathways identified by mBONITA is highly interpretable and specific to the condition under study.

 Pathway-based prioritization of genes in a signaling network with mBONITA